OpenStax CNX

-OpenStax CNX, formerly called Connexions, is a global repository of educational content provided by volunteers.
-The open source platform is provided and maintained by OpenStax, which is based at Rice University.
-The collection is available free of charge, can be remixed and edited, and is available for download in various digital formats.
+Connexions, later known as OpenStax CNX was a global repository of educational content provided by volunteers.
+The open source platform was provided and maintained by OpenStax, which is based at Rice University.
+The collection was available free of charge, can be remixed and edited, and was available for download in various digital formats.

-Founded as Connexions in 1999 by Richard Baraniuk, OpenStax CNX is based on the philosophy that scholarly and educational content can and should be shared, re-used and recombined, interconnected and continually enriched.
+Founded in 1999 by Richard Baraniuk, Connexions was based on the philosophy that scholarly and educational content can and should be shared, re-used and recombined, interconnected and continually enriched.
 As such, it was one of the first Open Educational Resources (OER) initiatives along with projects such as MIT OpenCourseWare and the Public Library of Science.
 The materials in Connexions are available under a CC BY Creative Commons license, which means that content can be used, adapted, and remixed, as long as attribution is provided.
+In June 2020, the CNX platform was retired.
+Its contents remain available on the Wayback Machine.

 Subject matter

-OpenStax CNX contains educational materials at all levels—from children to college students to professionals—organized in small modules (pages) that can be connected into larger collections (books).
-Material is authored by people from all walks of life.
-Much content is created by university professors, but the collection also contains very popular music content created by a part-time music teacher.
+Connexions contained educational materials at all levels—from children to college students to professionals—organized in small modules (pages) that can be connected into larger collections (books).
+Material was authored by people from all walks of life.
+Much content is created by university professors, but the collection also contained very popular music content created by a part-time music teacher.

-OpenStax CNX material is translated into many languages, aided by the open-content licensing.
+Connexions material was translated into many languages, aided by the open-content licensing.

 Copyright

-To ensure the legal reusability of content, OpenStax CNX requires authors to license materials they publish under the Creative Commons Attribution License (presently, version 4.0).
+To ensure the legal reusability of content, Connexions required authors to license materials they publish under the Creative Commons Attribution License (presently, version 4.0).
 Under this license, the author retains the right to be credited (attributed) wherever the content is reused.
 The author grants others the right to copy, distribute, and display the work, and to derive works based on it, as long as the author is credited.